 His studies have found that lowering insulin levels stops cravings and helps people get control of their food consumption, presumably because leptin is working again.

 Scientists used to think increasing leptin levels would allow people to control their eating and their weight.
 You can buy leptin supplements in health food stores, but they don’t help.
-Fat people actually tend to have more leptin than thin people.
+Overweight people actually tend to have more leptin than thin people.
 In a similar way, people with prediabetes tend to have higher than normal levels of insulin.
 That’s one way you become resistant in the first place.
 When there’s too much insulin or leptin around all the time, the body starts to tune it out.

 What causes leptin resistance?
 Your genes are a big factor, but Dr. Lustig thinks it’s mainly sugar consumption.
 Sugar sets off a spike in insulin, which blocks leptin.
 That’s why insulin resistance and LR go together.